atomicpay/woocommerce-plugin/README.md

 **WARNING:** It is good practice to backup your databases before installing plugins.
 Please make sure you have created backups.

-## Configuration
+## Authorization Pairing
-Configuration can be performed using the Administrator section of Wordpress.
+Authorization Pairing can be performed using the Administrator section of Wordpress.
 Once logged in, you can find the configuration settings under **WooCommerce > Settings > Payments > AtomicPay**.

 #### STEP 1